Z11mm/sca-project-c2-app-api/README.md

         - Google Kubernetes Engine
         - Docker
         - Slack Notifications
+        -
+    -  Assign a service account with full IAM access to the Jenkins instance to enable it interact with GCP resources.

 ## Continuous Integration (CI pipeline)
 A push to the repository triggers the CI/CD script in the Jenkinsfile.
 The CI portion of the script does the following:
 * Runs tests.